Tim-Zebra/14-Homework_MVC/README.md

 ## References:
 * Starter code given by Instructor from UTA Bootcamp
 * Inspired by code from UTA Bootcamp: #14 MVC
-*

 ## Development Process:
-1.
+1. Set up base files
-2.
+2. Removed all instances for need of login/user and authorization middleware
+3. Began with the pilar of content (Post), and added/debugged out-branching featurers from there
+5. Ensured all pages displayed and ran as intended
+4. Reintroduced login/user and authorization middleware
+6. Confirmed session/userId tracking and data application
-3. See commits for more details
+7. See commits for more details

 ## Author:
 Created by Timothy Zalewski | Deployed on [GitHub](https://github.com/Tim-Zebra)